jpritikin/coach/content/docs/me/psychoactive/_index.md

 Will psychedelics be salubrious for you?
 {{% /hint %}}

-### Bad trip mythology

-A *bad trip* refers to a distressing and challenging experience that can occur when someone takes a psychedelic substance.
-Characteristics of a bad trip might include:

-- **Intense Anxiety and Paranoia**: Individuals may feel extreme fear, unease, or paranoia.
-This can manifest as a sense that something terrible is about to happen or that they are in danger.
-- **Confusion and Disorientation**: A person may become very confused, unable to understand their surroundings, or unable to recognize familiar people or places.
-They might feel lost or trapped in their own mind.
-- **Emotional Distress**: Strong negative emotions such as sadness, hopelessness, or despair can overwhelm the individual.
-These emotions can feel intense and all-encompassing.
-- **Sense of Losing Control**: A person on a bad trip might feel like they are losing control over their thoughts, body, or the situation around them.
-This loss of control can be very frightening.
-- **Physical Discomfort**: While primarily psychological, a bad trip can also involve physical symptoms such as nausea, chills, sweating, or a racing heart.

-The likelihood of a bad trip is increased by many factors such as the use of too high a dosage, prior health conditions, lack of preparation, and taking psychedelics in an unsafe or unpredictable environment.
-By taking basic precautions and avoiding these known pitfalls, a bad trip becomes much less likely.
-Sensationalized accounts of the rare bad trip have made them seem far more common than they actually are.
-With a little care, you can be confident of avoiding a bad trip.

-A good analogy is food poisoning.
-Consuming contaminated food can lead to an unpleasant experience with nausea, indigestion, and diarrhea.
-However, people do not live in constant fear of food poisoning.
-By washing your hands thoroughly and keeping meat-borne bacteria away from raw foods like salads, the likelihood of getting sick is very low.

-{{% columns %}}

-Another way to look at it is to compare the distress of a bad trip to the potential harms that law enforcement might inflict.
-Here are some potential harms ordered from least disruptive to most severe:

-Almost always,[^krebs2013] a bad trip is no worse than *arrest without prosecution*.

-<--->

-1. Stop and search
-1. Confiscation of drugs
-1. Arrest without prosecution
-1. Fines and penalties
-1. Short-term detention (e.g., overnight in jail)
-1. Criminal charges and prosecution
-1. Imprisonment
-1. Asset seizure and forfeiture
-1. Violence and abuse by law enforcement
-1. Extrajudicial actions (e.g., unlawful killings)

-{{% /columns %}}

-{{% hint info %}}
-In many cases, there exists a legal drug comparable in effect to a desired illegal drug.
-Or an illegal drug might be legal in particular contexts.
-Law enforcement is almost always[^krebs2013] the most dangerous aspect of drug use.
-For you own safety, **don't break the law.**
-{{% /hint %}}

 ### Predicting your reaction 🏹

 Your reaction to a psychedelic strongly depends on the willingness of your Parts to get quiet.[^aday2021]